Kentucky

 Workers' Compensation

 Under KRS 342.197, no employer may harass, coerce, discharge, or discriminate against an employee for filing or pursuing a lawful workers' compensation claim.
-Remedies include actual damages (including lost wages), injunctive relief, reinstatement, attorney's fees, and in egregious cases, punitive damages.
+Remedies include an injunction against further violations, actual damages (including lost wages), and the costs of the lawsuit, including a reasonable attorney's fee.
 There are no caps on damages under this statute.
 Employees have up to five years from the date of the retaliatory action to file a lawsuit.

 Occupational Safety and Health

 Under KRS 338.121, no person may discharge or discriminate against an employee for filing a safety complaint, starting a proceeding, testifying in a proceeding, or exercising a right under Kentucky's occupational safety and health laws.
 Kentucky operates an OSHA-approved State Plan, meaning the state handles its own workplace safety enforcement through the Kentucky Occupational Safety and Health (KYOSH) program.
-Complaints should be filed with the Department of Labor, Office of Occupational Safety and Health within a reasonable time after the retaliation.
+Complaints should be filed with the Department of Labor, Office of Occupational Safety and Health within 30 days after the retaliation.

 Minimum Wage